Natalie's Health

 Substitutions

-You can substitute oat milk with any milk - organic soy milk, cashew milk or almond milk.
-Cow’s milk work well too.
+• You can swap oat milk for almond milk, cashew milk, or organic soy milk.
+Cow’s milk works fine here too.
 Coconut milk won’t work well here.

-You can substitute coconut oil with avocado oil / avocado oil cooking spray.
+• You can substitute coconut oil with avocado oil.

-Substitute hemp seeds with flax seeds (for more Omega-3’s) or chia seeds (for more fibers).
+• You can substitute hemp seeds with ground flax seeds or chia seeds.

-Omit nutmeg if you find it to aromatic.
+• Omit nutmeg if you find it too aromatic.

-MAKE IT VEGAN: Swap egg with flax or chia egg.
+• Make it vegan: Swap egg with a flax or chia egg.
 Use non-dairy milk.

 Tips for storing

-HOW TO FREEZE: : Take your cooked and cooled pancakes and place each pancake individually in wax paper bags or stack between wax paper.
+• To freeze pancakes: Take the pancakes and place each pancake individually in a wax paper bag or stack between wax paper.
 Store wrapped pancakes in a large freezer zip-lock bag.
 Keep in the freezer for up to 3 months.
 Thaw on room temperature.

-Pancakes can be warmed in the microwave.
-Be careful not to overheat them.
+• Pancakes can be warmed in the microwave.
+Don't overheat them.

 Nutrition